Healthdirect Free Australian health advice you can count on.

 What causes pulmonary hypertension?

-Pulmonary hypertension is caused by damage, narrowing, blockage or other changes to the arteries in the lungs.
-These changes increase the pressure needed to keep the same amount of blood flowing to the lungs, forcing the heart to work harder.
+These changes increase the pressure needed to keep the same amount of blood flowing to your lungs.
+This forces your heart to work harder.
 Left untreated, pulmonary hypertension can damage your heart.

-Pulmonary hypertension can be caused by a range of problems, including:
+Pulmonary hypertension can be caused by many things, including:

-Read more here about the different forms of pulmonary hypertension.
+You can read more about the different forms of pulmonary hypertension here.

-What factors increase the risk of pulmonary hypertension?
+What factors increase my risk of pulmonary hypertension?

-Issues that can raise the risk of pulmonary hypertension include:
+Things that can raise your risk of pulmonary hypertension include:

 • a family history of pulmonary hypertension and certain other disorders